gilleswaeber/emoji-keyboard/README.md

 Alternatives
 ------------
-Since the Windows 10 April 2018 Update update, you can open the built-in emoji picker with `Win+.`.
+Since the Windows 10 April 2018 Update update, you can open the built-in emoji picker with <kbd>Win</kbd>+<kbd>.</kbd>.
 It is missing support for flags and emojis newer than the OS.

 How to use
 ----------